 To nerd out on how Brainscape has helped millions of users smash their exams into the stratosphere, check out the cognitive science behind our flashcard software, or our comprehensive guide to using and making flashcards.

 Principle # 4: Make study a daily practice

-It can be hard to make a daily investment of time in your studies when you have so much other sh*t on your plate: assignments to finish, papers to write, clingy boyfriends to avoid … We get it.
+It can be hard to make a daily investment of time in your studies when you have so many other commitments on your plate: assignments to finish, papers to write, clingy boyfriends to avoid … We get it.
 Life is chaotic.
 But at few other times is it as stressful and as chaotic as it is in the run-up to exams.

 Investing in learning every day (through review, preparation, and consolidation) eliminates the vast majority of this stress and chaos.
 And this empowers you to perform when it matters most.
 We’re not suggesting you neglect your assignments in favor of daily study but rather to give the latter some priority in your busy schedule.
-As little as 10 to 20 minutes, in fact.
+As little as 20 - 30 minutes, in fact.

 In any case, exams typically count for HALF or more your overall course assessment, so why not give it the lion’s share of your attention?